How to take on Mega Venusaur in Pokémon Go

 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge Mega Evolved Pokémon.
 These are some of the most difficult Raids yet, but we here at iMore got your back!
-Here's everything you need to know about taking on Mega Venusaur in Pokémon Go.
+Here's everything you need to know about taking on Mega Venusaur in Pokémon Go and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon journey!

 What is Mega Venusaur in Pokémon Go?

 The final evolution of the Grass and Poison type Kanto starter, Venusaur is one of the first Pokémon able to Mega Evolve in Pokémon Go.
 In the core games, when Venusaur Mega Evolved, it gained a new ability that effectively eliminated two of its weaknesses.
 While Pokémon in Pokémon Go don't have abilities, Mega Venusaur does boast a massive stat increase over Venusaur and proves to be a very challenging Raid.
+It is also the bulkiest and most survivable of all Grass type Mega Pokémon, so this is one you'll want to prioritize when its available.

 What are the best counters for Mega Venusaur in Pokémon Go?